Probiotics for Dogs: What Are They?

 Though rare, some dogs might react to certain ingredients in probiotic products, especially if the supplement includes flavorings or additives.
 Keep an eye out for signs of allergies, such as itching, chronic vomiting, or diarrhea, and discontinue use if symptoms occur.

-Before giving your dog probiotics, it’s essential to understand how they work and what factors to keep in mind.
+Before giving your dog probiotics, it’s crucial to understand how they work and what factors to keep in mind.
 While probiotics offer many benefits, make sure to get the most of them safely.

 Here are some key things to consider: